What is Greenhouse Gas Removal (GGR)?

 The amount of GGR we will need depends on our choices: how much we choose to limit the rise in global temperature, and how much we choose to reduce emissions.

-The report draws on a range of global models which seek the cost-optimal balance of emissions and removals for reaching 1.5°C globally.
-All the pathways use GGR, but the amount and mix vary between them; for example, some rely more on capturing carbon and storing it underground, whereas others rely more on agriculture and land use.
+The amount and mix of GGR in the pathways vary; for example, some rely more on capturing carbon and storing it underground, whereas others rely more on agriculture and land use.

 Other estimates are developed based on a ‘bottom-up’ perspective on which sources of emissions will be most difficult to avoid.
 These suggest a lower level of removals may be required in 2050 for net zero, perhaps around 1.5 to 3.1 billion tonnes of CO2 per year.
 Nevertheless, this would still require a rapid scale up from the present.